chbh-opensource/chbh-on-bear/docs/meg/hardware/msr.md

 **[OUTSIDE emergency door opening instructions](../../meg/pdfs/MSRDoorEmergencyOutside.pdf)** <br />
 **[INSIDE emergency door opening instructions](../../meg/pdfs/MSRDoorEmergencyInside.pdf)**

-### **Principles of MSR Door Operation**
+!!! info "Principles of MSR Door Operation"
 	The **MSR** door is locked by pressurized air, provided by the compressor in the plant room next door. <br />
 	On pressing the **Emergency Door Release** button, the air pressure is released, allowing free movement of the two latches holding the door shut. <br />
-The door will open approximately 20mm and can be pulled/pushed open the rest of the way. <br />
+	The door will open approximately 2cm and can be pulled/pushed open the rest of the way. <br />
 	It is heavy so a reasonable amount of effort will be required. <br />
-If for any reason the two latches are still locked after releasing the air pressure, the **Emergency Unlock** mechanism releases a spring that pulls the latches away from the lock hinges, allowing the door to open.
+	If for any reason the two latches are still locked after releasing the air pressure, the **Emergency Unlock** mechanism releases a spring that pulls the latches away from the lock hinges, allowing the door to open.<br /><br />

-**To reset the latches**
+	**To reset the latches**<br />
 	Open the door wide enough to gain access to them. <br />
 	Insert the hex key into both slots and turn in the opposite direction of the arrow. <br />
 	Pull the latches out of their unlocked positions, against the spring, until they lock. <br />
 	The spring is powerful, so pull hard!